mikikiv/petsite/docs/human-care/accomodations.md

 :::

-## Living Room
+## Living Room (front room)

+The couch is big and comfy, can slide around a bit.

+The dogs are allowed on the couch :thumbsup:

+## Family Room (back room)

 ### Couch <i class="fa-solid fa-couch"></i>

-The couch is also a pull out bed in the case that you want to sleep in the living room.
+This couch has a pull out bed if you want to use.
+There's probably not sheets on it though.

-The dogs can be on the couch :thumbsup:

 ### Other things